samuelcolvin/python-devtools/docs/index.rst

 Dev tools for python.

-The debug print command python never had (and some other handy tools).
+The debug print command python never had (and other things).

 Install
 -------